All CITC Associates provide services to clients as independent contractors to CITC

 Tisha is currently a master’s student completing her degree in Counselling Psychology from the University of Toronto (UofT).
 She uses an integrative approach in psychotherapy and draws techniques from emotion-focused therapy (EFT), cognitive behavioural therapy (CBT), and other evidenced-based modalities based on the client’s values, goals and needs.
 Tisha has training in trauma-informed interventions and has experience supporting clients with disordered eating, eating disorders, and body image concerns.
 Tisha's approach to therapy is client centred and collaborative.
 Tisha is passionate about practicing therapy from a place of sensitivity, compassion, and cultural humility.
 She believes therapy is a journey where clients can learn and grow by identifying and removing obstacles to living a life they want to cultivate.
 Tisha provides psychotherapy services to clients as a student therapist under supervision at CITC.

-Charlotte recently graduated with an Honours B.A. in Health Studies and the Smith Certificate in Business at Queen’s University.
-She started at CITC in January 2021 as the Clinical Coordinator and recently took on a new role as the Business Operations Manager.
-Charlotte is passionate about mental wellness and believes that everyone can benefit from therapy.
+Ava recently graduated with a B.A. in Psychology at McGill University.
+She started at CITC in May 2022 as the Clinical Coordinator and recently took on a new role as the Business Operations Manager.